 By Jennifer from FamilyTripGuides.com

-Miami in the South of Florida, the Sunshine State, is a fantastic destination for anyone, especially beach-goers.
+Miami in the South of Florida, the Sunshine State is one of the best places to visit on the gold coast, especially for beach-goers.

 Miami Beach, part of Miami located on a barrier island, features miles of perfect sandy beaches.
 The South Beach area is especially alive and kicking.

-Apart from the fantastic beaches, one can enjoy a high-end cuisine in many eclectic restaurants, and party the night away at the many stylish clubs.
+Apart from the fantastic beaches, one can enjoy high-end cuisine in many eclectic restaurants and party the night away at the many stylish clubs.
+Miami is undeniably one of the best East Coast vacations spots.

 South Beach’s Art Deco historic district features several pastel-coloured houses including Versace’s House bearing witness to the shooting of Versace right on the stairs of his mansion.
 It’s a picturesque area to stroll through.
 Street art is abundant too, and many a mural adorn the district’s streets.